MattGingery/LeafletExamples/README.md

 I created some example files that show how you can start with a list of markers and/or polygons, draw each one, give each polygon specified color, and display data when a marker or polygon is clicked.
 I have them available for download at https://github.com/MattGingery/LeafletExamples/ or for displaying at https://jsfiddle.net/user/mgingery/fiddles/ (the code on JSFiddle is slightly different since JSFiddle sometimes displays differently than a stand-alone HTM file).
 You will want to open the one of the links so you can see the code referred to in the articles that are in this repository.

+I used ECMAScript 5 Javascript in these examples so that this code would work in all Browsers including I.E.

 For more information about me, visit: https://www.linkedin.com/in/MattGingery